Tech-Debt-Burndown/TDBwebsite/content/guide/index.md

 We'll usually start out with some casual chat, and a quick run through the key points we're hoping to hit during the recording.
-For the recording itself we typically aim for 30-40m in the can to be edited down to ~25m for an episode.
+For the recording itself we typically aim for 30-40m in the can to be edited down to about 25m for an episode.

-### Kit
+### Kit ###

 We want you to sound great, so it will help a lot if you're somewhere quiet, on a fixed line to the Internet, with a decent quality mic or headset.
 It's also best if you have headphones or earbuds to reduce any possibility of echo.
+If you're using the microphone on your headphone lanyard, please take care that the mic doesn't get hung up on clothing or facial hair - this causes a staticy noice that is difficult to edit out.

-### Ooops !%$@
+### Ooops !%$@ ###

 If you say anything you're not comfortable with going into the episode just let us know, and it can be trimmed in the edit.

-We generally go for non explicit content.
+We generally go for non-explicit content.
 But if something's worth swearing about then we can flip that bit.

-### Bio, photo and pronouns
+### Bio, photo and pronouns ###

 We create a profile for each guest, which has a bio and 500px square photo.
 Often we can find this stuff on the web.
 But it helps us out (and helps make